Gaussian Process Surrogate Models for Neural Networks: Learning a GP surrogate model from NN predictions

-\paragraph{\Gls{gp} surrogate.} For each ensemble, we learn the hyperparameters of a randomly initialized \gls{smk} with $Q=10$ mixture components by optimizing \cref{eq:objective} for 350 iterations with batch gradient descent and the \gls{adam} optimizer \parencite{kingma:adam} with a learning rate $\eta = 0.1$.
-We choose the kernel hyperparameters with the highest objective value across three random initializations.
+We briefly demonstrate the framework of \cref{sec:method-formal} by verifying that \gls{gp} surrogates learned from different \gls{nn} families exhibit meaningful variation in behavior. \paragraph{\Gls{nn} hyperparameters.} We consider ensembles of 50 randomly initialized (about zero with weight variance $\sigma_w^2=1.5$ and bias variance $\sigma_b^2=0.05$) fully connected \glspl{nn} with \gls{relu} or \gls{sin} activations and 16 or 32 hidden layers of 128 hidden units each. \paragraph{\Gls{gp} surrogate.} For each ensemble, we learn the hyperparameters of a randomly initialized \gls{smk} with $Q=10$ mixture components by optimizing \cref{eq:objective} for 350 iterations with batch gradient descent and the \gls{adam} optimizer \parencite{kingma:adam} with learning rate $\eta = 0.1$.
+We choose the kernel hyperparameters with highest objective value across three random initializations.